 We help families, schools, and churches create safer digital spaces.
 Live talks: kids K-12, staff, and parents.
 Curriculum, app & device guides.
 Become a PYE member! #delayistheway

-The PYE Download: February 23, 2026 Hello!
-Every few weeks, we share the latest digital news that impacts your family, update you on what the Protect Young Eyes team is up to, and end with a quick note from Chris.
+The PYE Download: July 1, 2026 Hello!
+Once a month, we download the digital news that impacts your family, update you on what the Protect Young Eyes team is up to, and end with a note from Chris.
 We hope our research helps you feel informed and confident, and that our work with schools, churches, and non-profits is motivating.
 Thank you for reading this!
-The latest news: Over a dozen countries consider social media age limits (WSJ).
-Australia took a chance in December, and...
+The latest news: 🤯 The US House passed the KIDS Act (NCOSE).
+The KIDS Act was pushed through the House, despite opposition from child safety...